The Foundation for a Meaningful Life

 Grade four expands upon the goals and objectives of third grade mathematics with a continued focus on the conceptual and procedural understanding of whole number operations with a concentrated study of multiplication and division.
 Fractional concepts are introduced with concrete models supported by mathematical conversations and writing.
 The curriculum encourages students to think critically, question, and analyze, asking more than a recall of basic facts.
 They learn to represent and explain their thinking using pictures, numbers, and words.
 Students continue to develop and extend mathematical proficiency in the following areas: number and operations; fractions, decimals, and percents; measurement, geometry; data analysis and probability; and algebraic thinking.

-Students who successfully complete the grade three mathematics program will be able to fundamental understanding of topics in the following categories:
+Students who successfully complete the grade four mathematics program will be able to fundamental understanding of topics in the following categories:

 Number and Operations